asimfathekhani/ROS_MPU6050/README.md

 ```
 and paste ```source ~/< work_space >/devel/setup.bash``` at the last line
 ## Arduino code
-Connect Your Arduino with mpu6050 board to your PC And upload the code given in this repository
+Connect Your Arduino with mpu6050 board to your PC And upload the code given in this repository.
+Download Mpu6050 lib by
 ```
 sudo ls -l /dev/ttyACM*
 sudo chmod 777 /dev/ttyACM0